 However, if you’re facing a situation where one (or more), of your bridesmaid isn’t exactly enthusiastic about fulfilling her duties for your big day, here’s how you can mitigate the situation in a manner that’s fair to everyone involved.

 The last thing you should do is get mad at each other.

-If your bridesmaid don’t wish to take part in the hen’s activities, seek out why.
+If your bridesmaid doesn’t wish to take part in the bachelorette party activities, seek out why.
 Perhaps parties aren’t her thing, she’s financially strapped, or she has a baby to look after etc.

 There’s a reason why you are friends.
 Work out the disagreement and come to a middle ground that both of you can agree on.

-Be partially involved – skip out on hen’s activities but be there in full for your actual day.
+Have her be partially involved – skip out on hen’s night activities but be there in full for your actual day.

 Get her to take part in the wedding prep but take on an emcee role instead of being your bridesmaid.

 Because wedding prep can be a stressful time, allowing your emotions to deteriorate your relations during this period will not be worth it in the long-run.